inigodm/objectMotherGenerator/README.md

-1.4.1.0 - Identify UUID and Instant, fix errors 1.4.2.0 - Identify Boolean and Timestamp, refactor to improve agility adding more types 1.5.0.0 - Add a config page to customize Faker library
+1.4.1.0 - Identify UUID and Instant, fix errors 1.4.2.0 - Identify Boolean and Timestamp, refactor to improve agility adding more types 1.5.0.0 - Add a config page to customize Faker library 1.5.0.1 - Add default button to get back to default values and fix an annoying bug

 ```

 ## What's next?